Overview of Medi-Cal Community-Based Adult Services Program

 Eligibility Requirements for Medi-Cal Community-Based Adult Services Program

 CBAS is for California residents who are aged 18 or older.
 Applicants must reside in a county in which there is a CBAS center or live within an hour drive from a CBAS center in a nearby county.
-Currently, there are CBAS centers located in the following California counties: Alameda, Butte, Contra Costa, Fresno, Humboldt, Imperial, Kern, Los Angeles, Merced, Monterey, Napa, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Shasta, Solano, Stanislaus, Ventura, and Yolo.
+Currently, there are CBAS centers located in the following California counties: Alameda, Butte, Contra Costa, Fresno, Humboldt, Imperial, Kern, Los Angeles, Madera, Merced, Monterey, Napa, Orange, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Mateo, Santa Barbara, Santa Clara, Santa Cruz, Shasta, Solano, Stanislaus, Tulare, Ventura, and Yolo.
 Additional eligibility criteria for CBAS follows.

 Financial Criteria: Income and Assets